-Cultural competence in the workplace requires staff to examine their own cultural backgrounds and identities to increase awareness of personal assumptions, values, stereotypes, and biases.
+Demonstrating cultural competence in the workplace requires staff to examine their own cultural backgrounds and identities to increase awareness of personal assumptions, values, stereotypes, and biases.
 This awareness serves to inform their practices and can enhance their relationships with WDB clients.
 The communities served by the Foothill WDB are diverse.
-The is home to many vulnerable and underserved populations including various racial groups, disabled individuals, veterans, gender non-conforming individuals, and English Language Learners, among others.
+They are home to many vulnerable and underserved populations including various racial groups, disabled individuals, veterans, gender non-conforming individuals, and English Language Learners, among others.

-In the wake of a series of tragic events over the last year that have highlighted racial inequities and injustice, millions of Americans have become more aware than ever before of the multi-faceted experiences of trauma-exposed populations.
-Trauma-exposed individuals are exposed to highly stressful life situations based upon a society's predisposed negative impression or treatment.
+In the wake of a series of tragic events over the last several years that continue to highlight racial inequities and injustice, millions of Americans have become more aware than ever before of the multi-faceted experiences of trauma-exposed populations.
+These individuals are exposed to highly stressful life situations based upon a society's predisposed negative impression or treatment.
 A trauma-exposed population continuously experiences systemic oppression, explicit/implicit bias, micro aggressions, and racial battle fatigue.
 Education and employment are just two of the areas where trauma-exposed populations suffer the effects of discrimination.
-In workforce development, this population makes up a significant of those we serve.
+In workforce development, this population makes up a significant percentage of those we serve.

-Foothill will host training for frontline staff focused issues of cultural competency and serving those exposed to trauma.
-The training will address:
+Foothill WDB has hosted and participated in training for frontline staff focused on issues of cultural competency and serving those exposed to trauma.
+The training addresses:

 - What is Racial Equity?

 - The Language of Inclusion

 - Understanding and Appreciating Diversity

 - Culture Competency

+- Unconscious Bias